PB16/ethereum-testbed/README.md

 # ethereum-testbed

 The current version of the testbed is located on the master branch.
-Information about how to use it can be found in the file called "userfindings".
+Information about how to use it can be found in the file called "userguide-findings".

 To use the testbed the following has to be installed:
   * Geth